top of page

 Geneva Graduate Institute of International and Development Studies

-I achieved my PhD at Graduate Institute of International Studies and University of Geneva in 2001.
-After an assignment with the World Bank in Lithuania, I was a Research Fellow at the London School of Economics (2002-2004), Foreign Associate Researcher at the Institut d’Histoire du Temps Présent in Paris (2004-2005), Academic Fellow - Research Council United Kingdom Academic Fellow - at the School of History, University of St Andrews (2005-2010), and Swiss Fonds National de la Recherche Scientifique – Research Professor (2008-2011).
-Associate professor (2011-2014) and full professor since 2014 at the Graduate Institute, I served as head of the International History Department (2014-2017).
+I obtained my PhD from the Graduate Institute of International Studies and the University of in 2001.
+Following my work with the World Bank in Lithuania, I was a Research Fellow at the London School of Economics from 2002 to 2004, and Foreign Associate Researcher at the Institut d'Histoire du Temps Présent in Paris from 2004 to 2005.
+I was a RCUK Academic Fellow at the School of History, University of St Andrews from 2005 to 2011, and a Swiss Fonds National de la Recherche Scientifique – Research Professor from 2008 to 2011.
+In 2011, I was appointed Associate Professor at the Graduate Institute; Full Professor in 2014.
+I served as the head of the International History & Politics Department from 2014 to 2017.

-Since 2019, the History of International Organizations Network Internet HION, a platform I co-funded in 2008, collaborates with https://genevemonde.ch/ I started a collaboration with the Museum of the Red Cross and co-funded a podcast start-up Utopia3 that collaborates with the Festival International et Forum des Droits Humains (FIFDH).
+From 2017 to 2022, I was the principal investigator of an SNSF project entitled 'The Myth of Homogeneity and Minority Protection in Belgium, Italy, and Spain'; and, of another project entitled 'The Heralds of Globalization: The Rockefeller Foundation Fellows (1910s-1970s)'.
+Since 2019, I have been collaborating with the History of International Organizations Network Internet HION, a platform I co-founded in 2008, and with https://genevemonde.ch/.
+I have also started a collaboration with the Museum of the Red Cross, and co-founded a podcast start-up called Utopia3, which, for three years collaborated with the Festival International et Forum des Droits Humains (FIFDH).
+I still collaborate with FIFDH assessing pre-selected films.

-I teach for the Graduate Institute Summer School and for the Smith College Geneva Centre (higher undergraduate level).
-With my colleague Prof. Mohamedou we acted as consultants for Google on a project on the history and politics of racism.
-Together, we also wrote a study on racist and controversial public spaces commissioned by the City of Geneva.
+Together with my colleague Prof. Mohamedou, we acted as consultants for Google on two projects on the history and politics of racism.
+We also wrote a study on racist and controversial public spaces commissioned by the City of Geneva.

 15h00m22.jpg